mvolkmann/blog/src/swift/SwiftPackageManager.md

 Swift Package Manager honors many kinds of version constraints in order to select the Git commit of a package that:

+TODO: Add examples of each of these.

 - has a given commit identifier
-- is tagged with a given semantic version
+- is tagged with a given semantic version (ex. `.exact("1.2.3")`)
 - is tagged with the highest semantic version that has a given major version
 - is tagged with the highest semantic version that has a given major and minor version